hylandtechoutreach/peeke-internship-2025/Home.md

 ## Fun Things
 All work and no play makes high school interns something something.
 Luckily, there are some [recreational amusements](FunThings.md) in addition to all the occupational assignments.

+## Endsummer Survey
+[Click here to take the Endsummer Survey.](https://forms.office.com/r/uUf8Ve32GR) Please do not complete this survey until your internship experience has ended.